Fishing for Headlines

 - Give your child all of the articles.
 Have him lay them out in front of him so that he can read them all easily.

 - Using the rod you created, your child can fish for headlines in the grocery bag.
 After he catches a headline, give him until the count of ten to match the headline to the correct article.
 If he can’t match the headline in time, he has to throw the headline back into the bag.
-Keep on fishing until you match up all your headlines to an article!
+Keep on fishing until you match up all your headlines to their respective articles!

 You may want to consider rewarding your child with a new book or magazine if he can successfully match up all of the headlines.
 It will be extra motivation to excel as a headline fisherman!